 3. Add Irish Whiskey and Whipped Cream

 Add 1 1/2 oz of your favorite Irish whiskey.
-Be sure to use real Irish whiskey, subject to the legal definition of the term by Irish law, and not just any old brown alcohol.
-Chris uses Teeling Irish Whiskey.
-From Dublin, it’s an authentic and exceptional whiskey, finished in rum casks, that blends beautifully with coffee.
+Be sure to use real Irish whiskey, not just any old brown alcohol.
+Chris recommends Teeling Irish Whiskey.
+Produced in Dublin and finished in rum casks, it’s an authentic and exceptional whiskey that blends beautifully with coffee.